downYoutube2548/MythicCore/README.md

       ast-hidden-evasion: '&r &7Hidden Evasion: &f{value}'
    ```

-3. Using stats id above to specify lore format of MMOItem in `plugins/MMOItems/language/lore-format.yml`
+3. Use the stats id above to specify the lore format of MMOItem in `plugins/MMOItems/language/lore-format.yml`
-4. Disable damage indicators from MythicLibs plugin.
+4. Disable damage indicators from the MythicLibs plugin.